 - Create a superhero pose.
 Be very still and take a deep breath. - Create a magical creature pose.
 Be very still and take a deep breath. - Create a pose that expresses your secret identity.
-Practice placing your body into that pose, being very still and taking a deep breath.
+Practice putting your body into that pose, being very still and taking a deep breath.

 How does your body feel in each pose?
 The next time your body needs to feel calmer and more centered, try getting into your secret identity pose.
+The next time your body needs to feel calmer, try getting into your secret identity pose.